-Jupiter spends its 2012-2013 apparition in Taurus, spectacularly close to the Hyades and Pleiades star clusters.
-This is good news for northern observers, who can see Taurus for a very long time and quite high in the sky.
+Jupiter spends its 2013-2014 apparition in Gemini, about as far north as it ever gets in the celestial sphere.
+This is good news for northern observers, who can see Jupiter for a very long time and quite high in the sky.

-For the convenience of telescopic observers, we are making available a list of Jupiter's satellite phenomena from June 2012 through April 2013 to supplement the monthly lists that usually (but not always) appear in Sky & Telescope.
-The list is in the form of a 22-page PDF, so you'll need a free copy of Adobe Reader software to open it and print it.
+For the convenience of telescopic observers, we are making available a list of Jupiter's satellite phenomena from September through December 2013 to supplement the monthly lists that usually (but not always) appear in Sky & Telescope.

 But most important of all, you can only see the GRS when it's on the side of Jupiter that's facing Earth.
 And it's only reasonably easy to see within about an hour of the time that it transits, passing halfway across Jupiter's disk during each 9-hour and 55-minute rotation.